Scrier/udacity/Deep Learning/3.Convulutional-Networks/2.Convolutional-Neural-Networks/README.md

  * Always add a ReLU activation function to the `Conv2D` layers in your CNN.
 With the exception of the final layer in the network, `Dense` layers should also have a ReLU activation function.
  * When constructing a network for classification, the final layer in the network should be a `Dense` layer with a softmax activation function.
 The number of nodes in the final layer should equal the total number of classes in the dataset.
  * Have fun!
 If you start to feel discouraged, we recommend that you check out [Andrej Karpathy's tumblr](https://lossfunctions.tumblr.com/) with user-submitted loss functions, corresponding to models that gave their owners some trouble.
 Recall that the loss is supposed to decrease during training.
 These plots show very different behavior :).

+## 21. CNNs in Keras: Practical Example

+If you have not yet launched a GPU-enabled server with AWS, you are strongly encouraged to do so before running the notebooks from this video.
+While it is possible to train the notebooks on your CPU, an AWS GPU instance will be much faster.

+The Jupyter notebooks described in the video can be accessed from the `aind2-cnn` GitHub [repository](https://github.com/udacity/aind2-cnn).
+Navigate to the **cifar10-classification/** folder and open **cifar10_mlp.ipynb** and **cifar10_cnn.ipynb**.

+### A Note on the Validation Set

+[Earlier in the lesson](https://github.com/udacity/aind2-cnn/blob/master/mnist-mlp/mnist_mlp.ipynb), we trained a neural network with validation by setting the `validation_split` argument in `model.fit` to 0.2.
+This removed the final 20% of the training data, which was instead used as validation data.
+In the notebook for this video, instead of having Keras split off the validation set for us, we hard-code the split ourselves.

+### Optional Resources

+ * Here's a [cheat sheet](https://s3.amazonaws.com/assets.datacamp.com/blog_assets/Keras_Cheat_Sheet_Python.pdf) for specifying neural networks (including CNNs!) in Keras.
+ * Check out the CIFAR-10 Competition's [winning architecture](http://blog.kaggle.com/2015/01/02/cifar-10-competition-winners-interviews-with-dr-ben-graham-phil-culliton-zygmunt-zajac/)!